 And how do we like them, they make you look quite distinguished.

 I only remember getting frames at an Omaha trend setting opticians.
-I became known for the funky unique frames that caused people not to notice that I was wearing glasses but wearing cool frames.
+I became known for my funky unique frames that caused people not to notice that I was wearing glasses but wearing cool frames.
 And I had the three, four-day, just shaved beard look.
 Not too wild not too neat; somewhat similar to the rebellious and free spirited hippies of the sixties aka as hipsters.

 When I did community theatre none of the characters I played wore glasses.
 I would wear glasses during rehearsals, run through, and tech week, but starting opening night my glasses stayed in the dressing room.
 For the run of the play fellow cast members would display strange nervous mannerisms, rituals and behaviours, or just withdraw and stay silent waiting for their cue to walk out on stage for their first entrance.
 I didn’t have to deal with crippling stage fright, or worry about being less than perfect, because I couldn’t see anyone or anything.
 All I saw on stage were fuzzy blobs.
 And the audience was a sea of soft fuzzy blobs.